L13/vscode-diff/README.md

 	* `default` - (default) Uses the value of `diffEditor.ignoreTrimWhitespace`.
 	* `on` - Ignores leading and trailing whitespace for a comparison in a text file.
 	* `off` - Does not ignore leading and trailing whitespace for a comparison in a text file.
+* `l13Diff.enableTrash` - Moves files and folders to the OS trash when deleting or will delete files and folders permanently.
+	* `default` - (default) Uses the value of `files.enableTrash`.
+	* `on` - Moves files and folders to the OS trash.
+	* `off` - Deletes files and folders permanently.

 [1] Supports only ASCII based and UTF-16 BE/LE encoded files.
 The text file detection uses the extension name definitions of all installed extensions or the property `files.associations` in the user settings.
 If a file isn't detected as a text file the extension name has to be added to `files.associations` like `"*.extname": "language"`.